Kapilaben & Ors. vs Ashok Kumar Jayantilal Sheth Through POA Gopalbhai Madhusudan Patel & Ors.

 Original Vendees’ Suit - Proceedings in SCS No. 194/1988

-- The court found that the 1987 agreements were void, illegal, and unenforceable due to the lack of written consent from the original owner, Defendant No. 1 Naranbhai Patel.
+- The court found that the 1987 agreements were void, illegal, and unenforceable because the original owner, Defendant No. 1 Naranbhai Patel, had not provided written consent.

 - The Plaintiffs had not demonstrated readiness and willingness to perform the contracts, failing to deposit the remaining consideration or pay the betterment tax as required.